ArtHitParade

 A great lover of luxury cars and an outstanding patron of the brand, Léopold III of Belgium acquires this one-off 59 Sports in 1938.
 Rediscovered in the former royal garage in 1967, it remains authentic in the configuration of its delivery by Bugatti to the king.

-Grand-Mère is estimated in excess of £ 10M to be sold by Gooding in London on April 1, lot 10 (postponed to September 5 at Hampton Court, lot 4).
-Here is the link to the press release.
+Grand-Mère was sold for £ 9.5M by Gooding on September 5, 2020, lot 4.
 Please watch the video shared by the auction house.
 Its image at Goodwood in 2012 is shared by Wikimedia with attribution

 : David Merrett from Daventry, England [CC BY].